 If you can build up a diverse range of experiences and skill-sets, it can only help, not just get you the job in the first place but then help you thrive in the position.

-Of course, working at a club like Sussex Cricket Club, which has had so much success in the past but also has such an incredible history and back-story, can be all consuming, particularly in summer.
+Of course, working at a club like Sussex County Cricket, which has had so much success in the past but also has such an incredible history and back-story, can be all consuming, particularly in summer.
 You’re working long, long days and very often you can feel that the success of your day is inextricably linked to something you have absolutely no control over – namely the performance of the players on the field.
 There are times when I cycle or get the train home feeling pretty dejected because of a loss, but then the beauty of the English summer is that the team gets a chance to make up for those bad days so quickly because the matches come so thick and fast between the months of April and September.